Madao614/google-search-web-scraper/README.md

 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/yourusername/google-search-web-scraper/issues/new) on GitHub.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Contact

-For questions or feedback, feel free to reach out to [Your Name](mailto:youremail@example.com).
+For questions or feedback, feel free to reach out to a.s.rayleigh@gmail.com